Programming-Paradigms-2020-21/programming-coursework/README.md

 You **can** assume:

-- The puzzle is square (not just rectangular).
+- The puzzle is square.
 - The number at position 0, 0 is non-zero.
 - There are no negative numbers in the puzzle.
 - There is at least one solution.